Centers and Institutes

 The RCC’s team of consultants, application developers, and research programmers assist researchers of all skill levels.

-Created in 2000 as a joint initiative between The University of Chicago and Argonne National Laboratory to advance science through innovative computational approaches.
+Created in 2000 as a joint initiative between The University of Chicago and Argonne National Laboratory to advance science through innovative computational approaches, the CI is home to over 100 researchers and staff.

-Argonne is a multidisciplinary science and engineering research center, where “dream teams” of world-class researchers address vital national challenges in clean energy, environment, technology, and national security.
+Argonne is a multidisciplinary science and engineering research center, where world-class researchers address vital national challenges in clean energy, the environment, technology, and national security.

-Annual budget of $760 million.
-More than 1,600 scientists and engineers, 450 graduate and undergraduate students, 248 joint faculty.
+The laboratory has an annual budget of $760 million, and supports the research of 1600 scientists and engineers, 450 graduate and undergraduate students, and 248 joint faculty.

 The SSCS maintain and support the Social Sciences Data Archive for research across the Social Sciences.